-Keeping you and your family safe
+FACTSHEET

+ELECTRICAL SAFETY
-Why electrical safety and electrical periodic inspection is so important.

-Every year, approximately 70 people die from electrical house fires caused by faulty electrical appliances, but a regular quick electrical test can protect you and your family.

-If you don't allow an engineer access to your home to carry out the periodic electrical test, we have to start court action - this can lead to repossession of your home and you could be charged the court costs.

-What happens and why carry out tests?

-An electrical safety check should only take between two and four hours, depending on the type and condition of the electrical wiring within your property.

-A suitably qualifed electrician will visit your home to inspect all the electrics within your propertyand, as required, will:

-- ► Find any potential electric shock risks and fire hazards - Identify any defective electrical work - Highlight any lack of earthing or bonding - Carry out tests on wiring and fixed electrical equipment to check that they're safe - ▶ Check any smoke alarms - ► Complete a certificate which is known as a Electrical Installation Condition Report (EICR).
+Why electrical safety tests are so important Every year, about 70 people die in house fires caused by faulty electrical appliances.
+Regular electrical tests can protect you and your family.
+If you don't allow an engineer access to your home to carry out the periodic electrical test, we have to start court action.
+This can lead to repossession of your home and you could be charged the court costs.
+What does an electrical safety test involve?
+An electrical safety check should take between two and four hours, depending on the type and condition of the electrical wiring within your home.
+A suitably qualified electrician will visit your home to inspect all the electrics and, if required, will: Find any potential electric shock risks and fire hazards Identify any defective electrical work Highlight any lack of earthing or bonding Carry out tests on wiring and fixed electrical equipment to check that they're safe Check any smoke alarms Complete a certificate which is known as an Electrical Installation Condition Report (EICR).